 Fig 3.
-A) Surgical view: the peroneus longus (PL) resides more posteriorly, while is well visible the peroneus brevis (PB) is torn in two hemi-tendons the anterior part is about the 70% of the total peroneus brevis tendon.
+Surgical procedure A) Surgical view: the peroneus longus (PL) resides more posteriorly, while is well visible the peroneus brevis (PB) is torn in two hemi-tendons the anterior part is about the 70% of the total peroneus brevis tendon.
 B) at the end of operation the two PB hemi-tendons are sutured together; posteriorly PL can be appreciated